AnugiW-creator/Year-3-Lab/README.md

 ## Solar Radiation
         Uses solar flux to calculate albedo of different surfaces, cloud depth and optical depth.
         Files associated with this cycle are:

+## Radiation laws
+        Calculating Planck's constant using a tungsten filament, various filters and light detectors.
+        Files associated with this cycle are: